By Diane Hudson

 Veterans have accomplished work within a career / occupational specialty, combined with military skill sets (weapons qualifications, physical training, recruiting, and others specifics), leadership, supervisory skills, and ability to train, brief, and react quickly during times of need.

 So, many veterans ask for a "generic" resume that they can post online to use for the job search—and look for jobs in "various" potential career fields.
-A strategic mistake.
+A BIG strategic mistake.

 A job search should be focused, a resume should be focused, and marketing letters (cover letters and recruiter letters) should be focused.

 "Supervising junior legal specialists, interviewing witnesses, maintaining libraries and databases, adjudicating personnel property claims, reviewing claims documents, interviewing claimants and clients, investigating claims, reviewing documents to ensure accuracy, preparing budget requirements, and preparing wills, contracts, claim forms, and vouchers."

 Then, that is what they are looking to find on the resumes they receive, certainly on the resumes of the job seekers who are considered for interviews.

 Remember, recruiters will only spend a few short 10 to 20 seconds, maybe less, skimming a resume.

 If a recruiter receives a resume without an obvious connection with an open job, then - immediately - the recruiter is given no direction or focus for what the applicant is seeking or capable of accomplishing.

-A generic objective of "Seeking a challenging position in a growth oriented company", also does not aid the recruiter in determining your focus.
+A generic objective of "Seeking a challenging position in a growth oriented company," also does not aid the recruiter in determining your focus.
+Such an unfocused objective wastes opportunities because it will be ignored.

-So, a strong objective or headline - placed in bold across the page - will help the recruiter determine your focus and help the recruiter determine if there is an immediate match between your focus and target job, and their open requisition.
+So, a strong headline -- placed in bold across the page -- will help the recruiter determine your focus and help the recruiter determine if there is an immediate match between your focus and target job, and their open requisition.

 Continuint our example above, assume you are seeking a job as a Legal Specialist, then use that title as your headline and focus, to lead off on your resume.

-Then, use some of your areas of expertise to enhance the headline, delivering results from accomplishments.
-Here is an example:
+In addition, use some of your areas of expertise to enhance the headline, delivering results from accomplishments, like this:

 SENIOR LEGAL SPECIALIST